-Welcome to Sunley; a House for girls boarding from Year 10-12.
+Welcome to Sunley; a House for girls, boarding and day from Year 9-12.

-Miss Price is Houseparent and Mrs Hunter is the Day Matron.
-Along with a team of Graduate Assistants we aim to ensure that you feel safe, secure and at home while you are at school.
+Miss Price is the Houseparent and Mrs Hunter is the Day Matron.
+Ms Blond is the Assistant Houseparent, and along with a team of Graduate Assistants we aim to ensure that students feel safe, secure and at home while they are at school.
 We are committed to creating a community that is based on mutual kindness and trust, where everyone looks out for one another while respecting each other's individuality.
-The House Team is here to support you musically, academically and socially and we will encourage you to maintain a healthy balance between these different areas.
-We are always here to support and assist you so that you can achieve to the best of your abilities and leave school as confident individuals.
+The House Team is here to support students musically, academically and socially and we will encourage them to maintain a healthy balance between these different areas.
+We are always here to support and assist students so that they can achieve to the best of their abilities and leave school as confident individuals.